mark9804/mark9804/README.md

 - No cilantro please.
 No. Never.
 - Like traveling.
 Have been to Paris, Rouen, Prague, London, Bangkok, and many places in Japan.
 (And China of course)
 - Like cloudy days and rainy days.
 Hate hot sunny humid days and summer.
-- Have many <ruby>gooooooooooood<rt>supercalifragilisticexpialidocious</rt></ruby> friends.
+- Have some but very <ruby>gooooooooooood<rt>supercalifragilisticexpialidocious</rt></ruby> friends.
 Although they don't visit GitHub, but thank you all.
 Sincerely.

 ---